apache/cordova-coho/docs/cadence-release-process.md

 ## Tagging RC of cordova-cli, cordova-lib, cordova-plugman

 These tools don't use a release branch.
-Follow the instructions at [tools-release-process.md](tools-release-process.md), but in addition:
+There is a different process:

+  1. Follow the instructions at [tools-release-process.md](tools-release-process.md).
+This should include updating `cordova-js` dependency for `cordova-lib`, and updating `cordova-lib` dependency for `corodva-cli` and `cordova-plugman`.
-Update the tools to point to the new repo versions (within `cordova-lib/cordova-lib/src/cordova/platforms.js`)
+  2. Update the tools to point to the new repo versions (within `cordova-lib/cordova-lib/src/cordova/platforms.js`).
+This is necessary for the tools to use the new platform versions.

-Make sure to update `cordova-js` dependency for `cordova-lib`

-Also update `cordova-lib` dependency for `corodva-cli` and `cordova-plugman`

 ## Publish RC to dist/dev

 Ensure you have the svn repos checked out:

     coho repo-clone -r dist -r dist/dev